<<Previous | Story Intro | Return to Stories | Next >>

 "I have no idea what the hell you're talking about!
 Charley, you've been one of my best friends for twenty damned years!
 What the hell is the big deal about coming to Silver Springs to help me tell Daniel about his grandmother?"

 She turned to stare out the window beside her.
 Only recently had the thought of being more than Gary's friend crossed her mind.
 Cookie had been her best friend.
 Gary was Cookie's husband.
 That meant she'd never even looked at him 'that way'.
 But when he'd casually mentioned, during one of their almost daily phone conversations, that he'd fallen in love, and then told her about Janet, she'd realized in that moment that she'd loved Gary for a very long time.
-It had been difficult to reassure him that his interest in a woman fifteen years his junior wasn't a big deal...that age didn't mean anything.
+It had been difficult to reassure him that his interest in a woman almost twenty years his junior wasn't a big deal...that age didn't mean anything.
 What she had wanted to do was to scream that there was a woman closer to his own age, a woman with similar life experiences...someone who knew him better than anyone, right in front of him.

 When he took the exit for the smaller county highway, he almost cursed out loud.
 Just when he needed the distraction of traffic to help him avoid thinking about this...thing...whatever it was between him and Charley...there was none.
 Gary wasn't a stupid man.
 He'd noticed the way Charley had looked at him the night before.
 The subtle touch of her fingers against his hand or arm as they talked and laughed.
 The way she seemed to snuggle into his arms when they'd decided that a dance or two was just what they needed after stuffing themselves with barbecued ribs and coleslaw and cornbread.
 The way she suddenly seemed jealous over Janet.